 Denison Mines Corp. ("Denison") began producing from the Pandora Mine in 2006 and later from the Beaver Shaft/La Sal decline following its acquisition by International Uranium Corporation.
-Ore production by Denison and by Energy Fuels (following its acquisition of Denison's U.S. Mining Division) between 2006 and 2012 from the mines in the La Sal Project area totaled approximately 412,000 tons (1,658,000 lbs.
-U3O8 at an average grade of 0.20% U3O8 and 8,431,000 lbs.
-V2O5 at an average grade of 1.02% V2O5).
+Ore production by Denison and by Energy Fuels (following its acquisition of Denison's United States Mining Division) between 2006 and 2012 from the mines in the La Sal Project area totaled approximately 412,000 tons (1,658,000 lbs. $U_3O_8$ at an average grade of 0.20% $U_3O_8$ and 8,431,000 lbs. $V_2O_5$ at an average grade of 1.02% $V_2O_5$ ).
 From 2008 through mid-2012, Denison drilled 220 exploration and fill-in (confirmation) holes in the project area.
 Energy Fuels drilled another 27 holes on the Energy Queen property and the State land to the northwest of the Energy Queen from 2007 through 2012.
 Due to declining uranium prices, production ceased in October 2012 at the Beaver/La Sal Mines and in December 2012 at the Pandora Mine.

 In February of 2022, Energy Fuels filed the La Sal Technical Report, which includes a mineral resource estimate for the Energy Queen Project.
-The report disclosed an estimated inferred mineral resource of 749,000 lbs. eU_3O_8 (147 thousand short tons or 133 thousand tonnes at an average grade of 0.25% eU_3O_8).
-In addition, the report states inferred resources of 3.13 Mlbs of V_2O_5 (147 thousand short tons or 133 thousand tonnes at an average grade of 0.1.07% V_2O_5).
+The report disclosed an estimated inferred mineral resource of 749,000 lbs. $eU_3O_8$ (147 thousand short tons or 133 thousand tonnes at an average grade of 0.25% $eU_3O_8$ ).
+In addition, the report states inferred resources of 3.13 Mlbs of $V_2O_5$ (147 thousand short tons or 133 thousand tonnes at an average grade of 0.1.07% $V_2O_5$ ).
+Due to a lack of information on the location of the inferred mineral resources on the Energy Queen Project in the La Sal Technical Report, the Company is not able to determine the relative proportion of resources that are covered by the Energy Queen Royalty.
+See " - Mineral Reserve and Resource Estimates" for further information regarding the foregoing mineral resource estimate.

-Energy Fuels states that uranium resources are estimated at a cut-off grade of $0.17\%~U_3O_8$, that vanadium resources are estimated based on calculations from U_3O_8 vs V_2O_5 regression analysis.
-In addition, the cut-off grade is calculated using a metal price of \$65/lb.
-U_3O_8 and that no minimum mining width was used in determining mineral resources, and that figures are based on a tonnage factory of 14.5 ft3/ton (Bulk density $0.0690~ton/ft^3~or~2.21~t/m^3$).
+Energy Fuels states that uranium resources are estimated at a cut-off grade of $0.17\% U_3O_8$ , that vanadium resources are estimated based on calculations from $U_3O_8$ vs $V_2O_5$ regression analysis.
+In addition, the cut-off grade is calculated using a metal price of \$65/lb. $U_3O_8$ and that no minimum mining width was used in determining mineral resources, and that figures are based on a tonnage factory of 14.5 ft/ton (Bulk density 0.0690 ton/ft or 2.21 t/m).

 The La Sal Technical Report states that only limited mining took place at the Energy Queen Mine between 1981 and 1982.
 Most of the underground work was development focused and material was only mined when it was encountered during this development.
 The mine shut down prior to any significant mining activities.
-The La Sal Technical Report states that records from the Union Carbide/Hecla joint venture indicate that 11,791 tons at average grades of $0.17\%~U_3O_8$ and $0.84\%~V_2O_5$ ($40,043~lbs.~U_3O_8$ and $198,607~lbs.~V_2O_5$) were mined.
-The La Sal Technical Report states that, due to the underground surveys not being fully reliable to remove the material in the same way as Beaver/La Sal and Pandora, the total tons and pounds were subtracted from the Energy Queen Mineral Resource.
+The La Sal Technical Report states that records from the Union Carbide/Hecla joint venture indicate that 11,791 tons at average grades of $0.17\% U_3O_8$ and $0.84\% V_2O_5$ (40,043 lbs. $U_3O_8$ and 198,607 lbs. $V_2O_5$ ) were mined.
+The La Sal Technical Report states that, due to the underground surveys not being fully reliable to remove the material in the same way as Beaver/La Sal and Pandora, the total tons and pounds were subtracted from the Energy Queen mineral resource.